Manmad Junction railway station

-The Manmad Junction Railway Station is a Central Railway junction in India, serving the town of Manmad in the Nashik district of Maharashtra.
+Manmad Junction Railway Station (station code: MMR) is a Central Railway junction in India, serving the town of Manmad in the Nashik district of Maharashtra.
 It is one of the Central Railways' major stations, connecting Manmad with many major cities in the region, including Mumbai and Pune.
-Around 51 trains travel between the Mumbai and Manmad railway stations every week.
+Around 51 trains travel between Mumbai and Manmad railway stations every week.

 History

 The first 21 miles of the rail ran from Bombay towards Manmad Junction railway station all the way to Thane station.
 The inaugural train pulled into Thane station from Bombay on April 16, 1853.
 The celebrations declared this a public holiday with garrison band firing of salutes.
 On May 1, 1854, the Bombay to Thane line of the Great Indian Peninsula Railway was extended to the Kalyan railway station.
 The Bhusawal Junction railway station was open for traffic in the mid-1860s, followed by the track extension to Khandwa in 1866 and to Nagpur in 1867, resulting in the construction of Manmad Junction railway station in 1866.

 In 1890, the Nizam's Guaranteed State Railway began service on the 391 miles (629 km) from the city of Hyderabad to Manmad Junction.